Implementing a Business Continuity Plan in call centersReading Time: 6 minutes

 Analyze your situation

 When it comes to creating your Business Continuity Plan, always start by identifying the risks your call center may experience in the event of a disaster.
 Then, imagine how the most critical component of your call center – such as your infrastructure, servers, computers, computer telephony integration, IVR and other applications – would be affected by such an event.
-By doing this, you will be able understand the possible threats and the potential costs that your business would need to face if these critical components stopped working.
+By doing this, you will be able to understand the possible threats and the potential costs that your business would need to face if these critical components stopped working.

 As a call center supports its customers using a variety of communication channels, it’s essential that the uninterrupted performance of these channels is ensured as part of the call center’s Business Continuity Plan.
-Therefore, the next step in creating your Business Continuity Plan is to identify your critical communication channels, for example web chat, email, SMS and incoming calls.
+Therefore, the next step in creating your Business Continuity Plan is to identify your critical communication channels, for example, web chat, email, SMS and incoming calls.

 While all of these communication channels are extremely essential for the proper functioning of any call center, certain channels are more critical for its basic operation.
 If you need some help, just check out the pros and cons of different communication channels normally used by call centers here.